meetdigrajkar/BetweenUs/README.md

 ## About / Synopsis

-* A Java adaptation of Among Us/Mafia
+* A Java & Libgdx adaptation of Among Us/Mafia
 * Project status: working/prototype
 * Group 66